Trees in graphs of large linear cliquewidth: The Dichotomy Lemma in the non-local case

+has unbounded Strahler number.
+For convenience, let us recall obstruction $G'$ (this is the one from the duo where the dotted edges are not present, moreover some vertices have been moved around to improve readability of this proof): \mypic{169}

+Consider a separated bicontext $X, X' \subset Z \subset Y$.
+Let $\to$ be the orientation of $(X,e)$ and $(X',e)$.
+Suppose first that $A \hgraph B$ and $C \hgraph D$ are oriented in opposite ways by $\to$, We will use the $P_1$-witness corresponding to the context $Z \subset Y$ and the recolouring $e$.
+Thanks to idempotence, we can assume the source of the path is in $a=e(A)$, the target is in $b=e(B)$, and all local colours used by the inner nodes of the path are in the image of $e$.
+In particular, the ports of these local colours are isolated.
+Therefore the graph term induced by $X,X' \subset Y$ has the following induced subgraph: \mypic{170} After flipping $C$ and $D$, this matches a variant of the template of obstruction $G'$.

+In the case where $A \hgraph B$ and $C \hgraph D$ are oriented in the same direction by $\to$, then we apply the same proof with the $P_2$-witness instead, and get the following induced subgraph, which matches a variant of obstruction $G'$: \mypic{171} By applying Lemma~\ref{lem:strahler-dichotomy-family}, we get a family of sub-decomposition of $\Tt_e$ with unbounded Strahler number such that the same case from above occurs for all separated bicontexts.
+Therefore all separated bicontexts from that family cover the template of the same colour-flip of an obstruction from $\bar{\Oo}$; moreover it is a direct check that leaves cover the initial graph of that (colour-flipped) obstruction.
+We conclude that $\Tt$ covers a colour-flip of an obstruction from $\bar{\Oo}$, which contradicts the assumptions of the Orientation Lemma. \end{claimproof}

-Let us summarize what we know so far.
-We know that the following are sufficient conditions for $A \hgraph B$ and $C \hgraph D$, having consistent orientations: \begin{description} \item[Claim~\ref{claim:consistent-inside-entanglement-component}] $A \hgraph B$ and $C \hgraph D$ are in the same connected component of the entanglement graph; or \item[Claim~\ref{claim:consistent-five-colours}] there is a path from $B$ to $C$ that uses only local colours internally. \end{description} In particular, if we take two connected components in the entanglement graph which are connected by a local path (i.e.~there is a path that uses only local colours internally, and connects the two connected components), then all entangled pairs in the union of the two components must be oriented consistently.
-By the colour connectedness assumption~\ref{assumption:uniform-colour-connected} in the definition of uniform tree decompositions, we know that we can go from every connected component in the entanglement graph to every other connected component by such a path, and therefore all entangled pairs are oriented consistently.
+Let us summarise what we know so far.
+We know that the following are sufficient conditions for $A \hgraph B$ and $C \hgraph D$ to have consistent orientations: \begin{description} \item[Claim~\ref{claim:consistent-inside-entanglement-component}] $A \hgraph B$ and $C \hgraph D$ are in the same connected component of the entanglement graph; or \item[Claim~\ref{claim:consistent-five-colours}] there is a local path from $B$ to $C$. \end{description} In particular, if we take two connected components in the entanglement graph which are connected by a local path, then all entangled pairs in the union of the two components must be oriented consistently.
+By the connectivity assumption of the Orientation Lemma, the graph over connected components of the entanglement graph where edges are given by local paths is connected, and therefore all entangled pairs are oriented consistently.
 This completes the proof of the Bipolar Lemma. \end{proof}